 The rating agencies Standard & Poor's, Moody's, Fitch Ratings, and Scope Ratings have published credit ratings reflecting their assessment of the creditworthiness of UBS AG, i.e. its ability to fulfill in a timely manner payment obligations, such as principal or interest payments on long-term loans, also known as debt servicing.
 The ratings from Fitch Ratings, Standard & Poor's and Scope Ratings may be attributed a plus or minus sign, and those from Moody's a number.
 These supplementary attributes indicate the relative position within the respective rating class.
-UBS AG has long-term counterparty credit rating of A (outlook: positive) from Standard & Poor's, long-term issuer default rating of A (outlook: positive) from Fitch Ratings and issuer credit-strength rating of A (outlook: stable) from Scope Ratings.
+UBS AG has long-term counterparty credit rating of A (outlook: positive) from Standard & Poor's, long-term senior debt rating of A2 (outlook: under review for possible upgrade) from Moody's, long-term issuer default rating of A (outlook: positive) from Fitch Ratings and issuer credit-strength rating of A (outlook: stable) from Scope Ratings.